Financial Samurai

 2) Think about the proper asset allocation in relation to personal risk.
 Your assets should be deployed in a way that aims to beat the risk-free rate of return by at least 2-3X.
 Stay diversified and never confuse brains with a bull market!

 3) Voraciously read as much as possible about wealth management, investing, retirement, taxes, and other issues.
-Subscribe to the Financial Samurai newsletter for free and other finance sites written by finance veterans.
-Don’t be afraid to seek professional financial help too.
+Subscribe to the Financial Samurai newsletter and the Financial Samurai podcast on Apple or Spotify for free.
+Don't be afraid to seek professional financial help too.

 4) Move to a part of the country where there is opportunity.
 Give yourself a chance to get financially lucky by coming to areas where there is robust employment and brain share.
 It used to take two months to cross the country.
 Now it only takes five hours by plane.